Peer Review of Teaching

 The University of Adelaide model of peer review comprises three related programs, each of which has different purposes and uses varying tools and processes.

 TRP is our summative peer review of teaching program.
-Applications for Round 1, 2021 are now open!
+Applications for Round 2, 2021 will open in June.

 TRP has been designed to provide evidence in support of staff applications for individual University teaching awards, academic promotion, or conversion to Education specialist appointments.

 The Peer Assisted Reflection and Development Program (PARD-P) is our formative faculty-based peer review of teaching program involving peer observation of teaching.
 The program is open to all teaching staff regardless of their level of experience.

 It is recommended that staff undertake a PARD-P prior to applying to complete a TRP.